SOMATIC

 work together with marlína one-on one to tend to the fabric of your soul.

-available for residents in colorado and washington state
+available for residents in colorado

 colorado insurance accepted: aetna, aigna, anthem/BCBS, medicaid, united